'Webs and Lairs'

 “Hey, I do the exact same thing, when I’m trying to get my way.
 Guess I can’t complain about somebody else doing it to me.”

 She turned in place, looking around.
 The third floor living quarters were in a sort of ‘H’ shape, though the central part was larger in proportion than the rest.
-It was, frankly, enormous--far larger than she needed, with a full kitchen, the aforementioned oversized bathroom, the romance-novel bedroom they'd just inspected, a living room that could have held some whole apartments she'd seen, and lastly, a nearly empty room that she envisioned turning into a walk-in closet and dressing area.
+It was, frankly, enormous--far larger than she needed, with a full kitchen, the aforementioned oversized bathroom, the romance-novel bedroom they'd just inspected, a living room that could have held some whole apartments she'd seen, and lastly, a largish and nearly empty room that she envisioned turning into a walk-in closet and dressing area.

 It was, obviously, an amazing find and best of all, it came fully furnished, so all she needed to do was bring in her few boxes of things and she’d be set.